codesport/admin-panel/README.md

 ---
 # Stage 1: Planning and Static Application Build Out

+The Stage 1 branch of our tutorial is available for [download](https://github.com/codesport/admin-panel/blob/main-basic-static-public/src/components).
 Our first step is to create a static, non-interactive website.
 Often the abode of UX/UI specialists, wireframing is a common way to plan an application's design and development.
 As a developer, you will find that diagramming an application's layout is an expedient and tactical methodology for planning and strategizing React applications.

 You may use a pencil and paper, Photoshop, or free online alternatives such as [Diagrams.net](https://www.diagrams.net/index.html).
 However, in this tutorial a color-block diagram is used to depict the layout.